academyhq/academyhq.github.io/_posts/2019-06-03-spring-boot-2-jwt-authentication.md

 You can use https://jwt.io/ to quickly generate a JWT token for testing.
 Ensure to pick `HS*` (e.g. `HS256`) algorithm from the dropdown and use the same key value as `security.jwt.signing.key` defined in `application.yaml`.

+### Conclusion
+This guide demonstrated how to protect HTTP service endpoints within a Spring Boot web application using JWT authentication tokens.